Skip to main content

 The perks of traditional word of mouth

-• It results in about 13% of all sales
+• Accounts for 13% of all sales

 Graphic show 5 problems with word-of-mouth marketing5 disadvantages of word-of-mouth marketing